microsoft/Dynamics365-Apps-Samples/customer-service/omnichannel/smart-assist-bot/README.md

 - Build your code and publish from visual studio like mentioned in this [link](https://docs.microsoft.com/en-us/visualstudio/deployment/quickstart-deploy-to-azure?view=vs-2019)
 - Copy the WebApp's endpoint which opens up in a browser after publishing.
 For Instance, lets say webapp endpoint is https://smartassistbot2020.azurewebsites.net/
-- Or you can also copy the endpoint from azure portal.
-Got to your webapp -> Overview(see the screenshot below)
+- Or you can also copy the endpoint from azure portal.<br />
+Go to your webapp and select **Overview** from left pane (see the screenshot below).

 ![](screenshots/WebappsEndpoint.png)

 **Update Messaging endpoint of Bot channels registration**<br />

-- Now update the Messaging endpoint of Bot channels registration, created in 4(a) with the WebApps messaging endpoint created in previous step
+- Now update the Messaging endpoint of Bot channels registration, created in 2(a) with the WebApps messaging endpoint created in previous step
 **Messaging endpoint will be ```WebApp Endpoint + /api/messages```**  (i.e)
 _In our Example, it will be : https://smartassistbot2020.azurewebsites.net/api/messages_